WAN Design Requirements

 ♦ Is GRE over IPsec a tunneling protocol?

 GRE is a tunneling protocol that transports multicast, broadcast, and non-IP packets like IPX.
 IPSec is an encryption protocol.
 IPSec can only transport unicast packets, not multicast & broadcast.
-Hence, we wrap it GRE first and then into IPSec, called GRE over IPSec.
+Hence, we wrap it GRE first and then into IPSec, which is called GRE over IPSec.

-Lab Guide: Displaying the DMVPN configuration
+3rd Lab Guide: Displaying the DMVPN configuration

 DMVPN Configuration